zhenzhu-spec/FinalProject/README.md

 2. Unzip datasets
 3. Run `clean_business.py` to generate the cleaned dataset.
 4. Open `analysis.ipynb` in Jupyter Notebook and run all cells.

-## Notes
-The dataset used is part of Yelp’s academic dataset.
-This analysis focuses on businesses in the food and restaurant category only.

 ## Environment
 - Python 3.10+